No more conventional courses; go for emerging areas, says AICTE to institutions

 Out with the old, in with the new

-In addition to this, like last year, the AICTE has also decided to reduce intake by 50 percent in institutions that had 30 per cent or less sets filled in the last five years.
+In addition to this, like last year, the AICTE has also decided to reduce intake by 50 per cent in institutions that had 30 per cent or fewer sets filled in the last five years.

 Regarding AICTE's plan to cut admissions by half in select institutions, he said, "Last year, the AICTE took out 2.5 lakh seats across the nation using this rule.
 So, this year, there will not be much reduction in the number of seats available, under this condition."